larsjuhljensen/JensenLab/_pages/training_textmining_hb.md

 <https://diseases.jensenlab.org/Entity?documents=10&type1=-26&id1=DOID:162>

-_8. Which diseases are highlighted in the first three abstracts?_
+_8. Which diseases are highlighted in the first five abstracts?_

 ### 1.3 Relation extraction